WindowsVista42/ctex_format/README.md

 # CTEX Image Encoding Format

 CTEX (.ctex) is an image encoding format intended for use with 256 color images.
 It supports very fast loads and small file sizes.
+This is still being developed.

 ## Limitations and Considerations
 Input images can only contain 256 unique colors.